 (Don't worry, your answer to this last question won't have any impact on whether or not you're chosen - but having this information will allow us to make sure you have food you can eat during the event.)

-Please upload your application video to a platform where we can watch it without downloading it, for example:
+If you apply with video, please upload your application video to a platform where we can watch it without downloading it, for example:

 - vimeo: with password protection - don't forget to e-mail us the password: fiwe2017 (at) gmail.com